November is National Native American Heritage Month, which honors and celebrates the history and culture of Native people.

 - Portland Indigenous Marketplace is a marketplace specifically for Indigenous/Black vendors.
 CCC recently participated in their Indigenous Night of Recovery event.
 Learn more and check out their upcoming events here.

-- Join the NAYA Family Center Gala and Auction in-person or online on November 11.
+- Join the NAYA Family Center Gala and Auction.

 - Read the recently published literary anthology, The Larger Voice: Celebrating the Work of Native Arts and Cultures Foundation Literature Fellows.
 Request the PDF here.